Euphrasiologist/oxygraphis/README.md

 #### Simulations

-A subcommand to simulate a number of random graphs (Erdos-Renyi) and execute a calculation on each.
+A subcommand to simulate a number of random graphs (Erdös-Rényi) and execute a calculation on each.

 ```bash
 Simulate a number of graphs, and return calculations over the samples.